-In compliance with 935 CMR 502.140, PCMV will ensure that registered patients have access to a sufficient quantity and variety of medical marijuana and marijuana products.
-For the first six (6) months of operations, 35% of PCMV's marijuana product inventory will be marked for medical use and reserved for registered patients.
-Thereafter, PCMV will maintain a quantity and variety of medical marijuana products for registered patients that is sufficient to meet the demand indicated by an analysis of sales data collected during the preceding six (6) months.
-Marijuana products reserved for patient supply will, unless unreasonably impracticable, reflect the actual types and strains of marijuana products be made, the substitution will reflect the type and strain no longer available as closely as possible.
+In compliance with 935 CMR 500.140(10), PCMV will ensure that registered patients have access to a sufficient quantity and variety of marijuana and marijuana products to meet their medical needs.
+For the first 6 months of operations, 35% of PCMV's marijuana product inventory will be marked for medical use and reserved for registered patients.
+Thereafter, a quantity and variety of marijuana products for patients that is sufficient to meet the demand indicated by an analysis of sales data collected during the preceding 6 months will be marked and reserved for registered patients.